Looking from the summit of Little Beacon Rock

 EastKing and I really enjoyed going up this small mountain with a bit of a scramble (Easy for experienced hikers but challenging for those like me who have physical challenges).
 What is really amazing when you get to the top is the beautiful and amazing views of Portland, as well as many mountain ranges in the distance.
 The views of the Columbia River Gorge is so stunning that it makes a lot of "Bank for the buck" for the size of the mountain, and it creates a serene, relaxing effect.

-This is a great day hike and well worth it to see the beauty of the Vancouver region.
+This is a great day hike and well worth it to see the beauty of the Columbia Gorge region.

 Beautiful Gorge and Mountains from Little Beacon Rock Summit

 Elevation Gain: 160 feet

 The trail starts out with a slight angle and is very easy going.
 It slowly curves up above the campground heading into a grove of trees.
 Through the trees you can see a small switchback around a small hill of rocks.
 Past this hill there is a rock which I have seen people label as Little Beacon Rock, but when I asked about it to a park ranger said the trail next to it heading up a small scramble was Little Beacon Rock.
 To the right of this smaller rock is the trail heading up and it is covered in smaller loose rocks.
 Once you are at the top follow a small ridge to the summit where you can see the Gorge and Beacon Rock.
 If you have time after hiking Beacon Rock this hike is worth while.

 BearQueen heading down the loose boot-path back to the grated trail